-Believing Everyone Should Try (Best)
+Believing Everyone Should Try (BEST)

 Believing Everyone Should Try (BEST) seeks to break down barriers between Davidson College and special needs communities through dance and physical activity.
 BEST also hopes to raise awareness about special needs-related issues amongst the student body.

-The Buddy System is an organization devoted to working with children with special needs.
+The Buddy Club is an organization devoted to working with children with special needs.
 We seek to help children with special needs by interacting with them in structured activities.
 We hope to provide these children with a positive young adult influence that will help them for years to come.
 We also hope to raise awareness about special-needs related issues amongst the student body.

 Colleges Against Cancer (CAC) focuses on cancer prevention, education, and advocacy work.
 This chapter is affiliated with a nationwide collaboration of students dedicated to eliminating cancer by initiating and supporting programs of the American Cancer Society.
 CAC plans and executes Relay For Life, a large-scale fundraising event for the American Cancer Society.

 Volunteers assist with pharmacy and translating needs.
 The clinic provides free healthcare services for uninsured adults in and around the Concord area.
 Dinner is provided for volunteers.